I just saw one of the funniest things I've seen in a long time, especially at the White House.

 Is that Sam Donaldson back there?

-I don't know if Donaldson was actually in the room, but this is um Oh, it was funny.
+I don't know if Donaldson was actually in the room, but this is funny.

-This is uh last night CNN Anderson Cooper 360, he's in northern Israel along the uh Lebanon border talking with the uh New Yorkers.
+He's in northern Israel along the Lebanon border talking with the New Yorkers Jeffrey Goldberg.

-A lot of this coverage is just how anti-Semitic Hezbollah is in the rhetoric.
+A lot of this coverage is just how anti-Semitic Hezbollah is in their rhetoric.

 It's absolutely fascinating, Anderson.